 In addition, the Council has out-sourced a number of services which are delivered by external contractors.
-These include waste collection, street cleaning and general asset maintenance all provided by Amey PLC/Urbaser Ltd (Urbaser Ltd acquired the contract from Amey in early 2021 with no accounting implications).
+These include waste collection, street cleaning and general asset maintenance all provided by Amey PLC/Urbaser Ltd (Urbaser Ltd acquired the contract from Amey in early 2021).
 Recycling and green waste collection are provided by Cumbria Waste Management.
 Leisure services are supplied by Greenwich Leisure Limited.